 Cook County’s budget problems are real and have ramifications that are felt every day throughout the Cook County Court system.
 Ask any criminal defense attorney and they will tell you how our system of justice is being impacted.

-If you are facing criminal charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
+If you are facing traffic charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
 You can speak to James Dimeas personally by calling 847-807-7405.